iserikba/EDPS-PLC-Data-Acquisition-System/readme.md

  ┣ 📂 edpsrun      # Source/Binaries for the Application Starter module
  ┣ 📂 FDIS         # Source/Binaries for the Foreign Data Interface System
  ┣ 📂 LEIS         # Source/Binaries for the Local Engine Interface System
- ┣ 📂 OpcS7		   # Source/Binaries for the Client of the OPC Step7 API
+ ┣ 📂 OpcS7        # Source/Binaries for the Open Platform Communications for S7 Client
- ┣ 📂 SIS          # Source/Binaries for the PLC Coomunication Interface
+ ┣ 📂 SIS          # Source/Binaries for the Siemens Interface System
- ┗ 📂 SAPI         # Source/Binaries for the specific API communication layers
+ ┗ 📂 SAPI         # Source/Binaries for the Siemens S7 Simple Application Programming Interface Client

 ```
 ## Data Flow & Workflow

 1. **Data Ingestion:** `FDIS` polls the PLC using the configured protocol, via one of a SAPI module, based on the timer loops defined in `SIS`.